ayayron17/JetsonNanoAIProject/README.md

 # JetsonNanoAIProject
 ## My project goal is to recognize different types of trash whether to recycle or put it in the garbage.
+## This project was run through Google Colab and VSCode using the pre-set NVIDIA Jetson Nano database.
 ---

 ## Step 1: Training the Model in Google Colab